Applications and Licenses

 There will be a fee of $25.00 to take the exam.

-Pearson Vue will email the Candidate with instructions for registration and scheduling the exam.
+Once your exam request has been approved by Division of Fire Prevention, Pearson Vue will email the Candidate with instructions for registration and scheduling their exam.

 The Candidate will be able to personally schedule and pay the $25.00 fee for their test on the Pearson Vue site: